Green Garlic Soup

 INGREDIENTS:

-1 pound green garlic (1-2 bunches), trimmed of green and sliced finely (Use leeks to round out volume if you don’t have enough green garlic)
+1 pound green garlic (1–2 bunches), trimmed and thinly sliced (Use leeks to supplement if needed)

 2 tablespoons butter or olive oil